muhsinking/notebook/content/essays/Everything happens for a reason.md

 Lost your job?
 It definitely had nothing to do with your performance; they were just doing random layoffs.
 Your dentist says you have twelve cavities?
 You probably just have bad tooth genetics.
 (But maybe you should start flossing all the same.)

 This nice thing about this story is that it’s often true, more or less.
 Nearly everything that happens to us isn't a result of the conscious choices we’ve made, and a great deal of who we are, and even what we do stems from the accidental circumstances of our birth—genetics, family, nationality, the epoch in which we were born.
 What little control we do have is on the margins: the jobs we pursue, the partner we marry, the hobbies we explore.
 Even the most agentic individuals rarely do anything more extraordinary than start a business or move to a new country.
 That isn't to diminish those accomplishments, just to say that they are choices made within a tightly controlled set of circumstances, prescribed by the dominant culture and economic system.

-_[Even our dreams are largely prescribed—why, for example, is starting a business such as popular goal in the first place?
-Why not dream of becoming a knight, or a feudal lord?]_
+Even our dreams are largely prescribed—why, for example, is starting a business such as popular goal in the first place?
+Why not dream of becoming a knight, or a feudal lord?

-The trouble with telling ourselves that we have no control, is that we might start telling ourselves this even in the marginal cases where it's not actually true, excusing ourselves from stressful work of changing our beliefs or reevaluating our actions.
-It's why I’m skeptical of the watered-down version of Stoicism exhibited by the Christian Serenity Prayer:
+But the danger with telling ourselves we have no control is that we may start using this as an excuse even in the marginal cases where it's not true, forgiving ourselves from stressful work of changing our beliefs or reevaluating our actions.
+It's why I’m skeptical of the watered-down Stoicism found in the Christian Serenity Prayer:

 > God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.